Fantom-Factory/afIoc/readme.md

 In this `Penguins` example we've been using a `Str` for the key, but we could use any object; `Uris`, `Files`, `MimeTypes`...

-When adding map configuration, it is an error to use a key that does not fit the type declared by the service.
+Again, map keys are type coerced to the correct type.
+If the map key does not fit, or can not be coerced, to the type declared by the service an error is thrown.

 ## Overrides